Pipelines

 2. Select an analysis.

-3. On the Result tab, select an output file.
+3. From the output files tab, expand the list if needed and select an output file.

 4. To preview the file, select the View tab.